- Contact Us

 There has been a lot of discussion recently about allowing Optometrists in Ireland to see children – to take care of their eye care needs.
 Optometrists are already allowed to do most things required to deal with almost all children’s visual issues, but the sticking point is that the parent either goes (for free) to a community clinic, or goes to the local Optometrist, with no funding.

-Below is a repost of a Press release from the Association of Optometrists;
+Below is a repost of a;

 A detailed pdf download is available here, but the answers is clear- it would be cheaper and more convenient to have the eye test government funded at the local Optometrist – very few children really do need to be seen in a hospital, and those that may would be seen much more quickly, if all of those children who did not need to be seen were to be examined elsewhere!